ni/measurement-plugin-labview/Source/Example Measurements/VISA Measurement/README.md

 ## VISA Measurement

-This is a MeasurementLink example that shows how to write and read from a serial instrument using VISA.
+This is a measurement plug-in example that shows how to write and read from a serial instrument using VISA.

 ### Features